The-Intern-Project/site/_posts/2013-07-15-hackathon-calendar-fall-2013.md

 - Nov 15-16: [HackTX](http://hacktx.com/).
 Austin, TX.
 24 hours.

-Reasons to go: This is v2, and v1 started strong with 250 hackers.
-If you're in or near Texas, this is the place to be come November.
-After all, everything is bigger in Texas.
+Reasons to go: This is v2; and v1 started strong with 250 hackers.
+Everything is bigger in Texas.

 Not yet scheduled for the fall:
 -------------------------------
 - …probably others we haven't heard of.
 Let us know at wearetheinternproject@gmail.com.

 ***And, from the *damn it guys, learn to procrastinate* section, upcoming 2014 hackathon dates include***